Robert Tannahill’s Auld Hoose

-In his thirteenth year, Robert Tannahill was appointed an apprentice to the weaving trade; with his father and was entered into The Weavers’ Society in 1786.
-Robert’s loom was facing the front door of the loom shop.
-By the side of his loom he had a rosewood box with paper and pen and a German flute.
+In his thirteenth year Robert Tannahill was appointed an apprentice to the weaving trade with his father and was entered into The Weavers’ Society in 1786.
+Robert’s loom was facing the front door of the loom shop, by the side of his loom he had a rosewood box with paper and pen and a German flute.

-When Robert saw this his heart was broken and knowing it would be the last he would see of his sweetheart Janet his “Jessie, The Flower o’ Dunblane Robert went home and wrote a heartbroken love poem… “The Farewell”
+When Robert saw this his heart was broken and knowing it would be the last he would see of his sweetheart Janet his “Jessie, The Flower o’ Dunblane” Robert went home and wrote a heartbroken love poem… “The Farewell”

 Residence in Bolton

-After remaining in England for two years the brothers received word that their father’s health was rapidly declining.In winter 1802 the two brothers’ retuned to Paisley and gathered with other members of the family around the death-bed of their father.
-Later that year his brother Hugh got married shortly after the death of his father and Robert remained with his mother in the cottage in Queen Street.
+In 1799 Robert left Paisley and went to find work in Bolton with his brother Hugh.After remaining in England for two years the brothers received word that their father’s health was rapidly declining.In winter 1802 the two brothers’ returned to Paisley and gathered with other members of the family around the death-bed of their father.
+His brother Hugh got married shortly after the death of his father and Robert remained with his mother in the cottage in Queen Street.

 Friends of Tannahill